bao7uo/waf-cookie-fetcher/README.md

 - Exception handling

 #### Potential future features may include:
-- [x] "Test" button to pull in cookies and add them to list (IMPLEMENTED)
+- [x] "Test" button to pull in cookies and add them to list
-- Automatically add demo to session rules and repeater
+- [x] Automatically add demo to session rules and repeater
-- Send target URL to repeater
+- [x] Send target URL to repeater
-- Burp session management configuration profiles (using load/saveConfigAsJson)
+- [] Burp session management configuration profiles (using load/saveConfigAsJson)
-- Allow cookie names to be specified as a regex, or to add all cookies found by PhantomJS
+- [] Allow cookie names to be specified as a regex, or to add all cookies found by PhantomJS
-- Get other types of data/fields from phantom
+- [] Get other types of data/fields from phantom

 ## Contribute
 Contributions, feedback and ideas will be appreciated.